 - Webinar & Conference Archives: Community-Based Organizations

 - Webpage: "Power Tools for Coalitions" Webinars

-Action Activities: Baby Cafes, are free, community-based drop in sites offering high-quality breastfeeding care.
+Action Activities: Baby Cafes, are free, community-based drop in sites offering high-quality breastfeeding care and are open to all persons breastfeeding/chestfeeding.
 All Baby cafes are encouraged to establish links with community organizations such as WIC, Family Health Centers and Community Libraries, as well as having high community visibility and promotion.